droundy/deft/papers/histogram/sad-referee-response.md

 We also do not simply implement a new update scheme for SAMC, since SAMC specifies an update schedule which is predetermined.
-As stated in Section I *'In this work, we have developed an improved algorithm based on SAMC.'*  This idea is again reinforced in Secion III.
+As stated in Section I *'In this work, we have developed an improved algorithm based on SAMC.'*  This idea is again reinforced in Section III.

 The referee further disputes the use of language *'we have introduced a new algorithm'*.
 This language is commonly used to describe MC methods that have